SiaFoundation/docs/sia-integrations/brand-guidelines-for-sia-in-your-project-or-site-wip.md

 ## Logo and Wordmark

-We’re a little more strict on this one.
+We’re a little stricter on this one.
 We own the trademark in the US for both the Sia logo and wordmark:

 ![](../.gitbook/assets/brand-2.png)